canvasxyz/canvas/packages/cli/README.md

-  canvas info <path>    Show the model schema and action names in a contract canvas run <path>     Run a Canvas application canvas export <path>  Export the action log as dag-json to stdout canvas import <app>   Import an action log from stdin
+  canvas info <path>    Show the model schema and action names in a contract canvas run <path>     Run a Canvas application canvas export <path>  Export the action log as dag-json to stdout canvas import <path>   Import an action log from stdin

 Options:
   --version  Show version number                                       [boolean]